Pish21/Dice_Game/README.md

 # Dice_Game
+1. Pick a dice.
-Refresh the page to play the game.
+2. Refresh the page to play the game.